 Finding some of best Education Apps is never an easy chore, finding the best FREE Education apps is even more difficult.
 Downloading app after app and then field-testing them is a laborious task!
-But, we know how great a post like this is for everyone, so here you go… Here you will will find 32 FREE apps from a variety of categories, some we have reviewed and some we have not.
+But, we know how great a post like this is for everyone, so here you go… Here you will find 32 FREE apps from a variety of categories, some we have reviewed and some we have not.
 Enjoy these FREE downloads and spend some quality time with your kids!

 PBS Kids Video -Watch videos from your favorite PBS KIDS television series anytime, anywhere (in the USA).
 “PBS KIDS Video” features more than 1,000 videos from over a dozen top PBS KIDS television series, including Curious George, The Cat in the Hat Knows a Lot About That, Dinosaur Train, SUPER WHY!, Daniel Tiger’s Neighborhood, Peg + Cat, Sesame Street and Wild Kratts.